Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 "There is in existence a totalitarian "Document of

-WAVES OF TERROR to bring the people into submission.
-Each wave of terrorizing
+successive WAVES OF TERROR to bring the people into submission.
+Each

-up.
-Every dissenter becomes more and more frightened that he may be found out.
+becomes more and more frightened that he may be found out.
+Gradually

 and

-dictator in our midst just as we should treat our external enemies in a cold war
+midst just as we should treat our external enemies in a cold war - with

+collapse.
 Humour is, after all, related to a sense of perspective.
-If we can see how
+If we

-things should be, we can see how askew they can get, and we can recognize
+can see how things should be, we can see how askew they can get, and we

-distortion when we are confronted with it.
-Put the demagogue's statements in
+can recognize distortion when we are confronted with it.
+Put the

-and mature in man; he is appealing to what is most irrational and most immature.
+rational and mature in man; he is appealing to what is most irrational

-To attempt to answer his ravings with logic is to attempt the impossible."
+and most immature.
+To attempt to answer his ravings with logic is to

 -- Joost Meerloo, Rape of the Mind